 Mortal Kombat 11 has several different modes to choose from on the main menu, and it can be a little overwhelming upon first loading the game.
 Below are the modes you should try first in order to get yourself acquainted with the game’s mechanics.

 Tutorial: Yes, the tutorial is extremely helpful in Mortal Kombat 11, even if you are a fighting game veteran.
-Not only does the mode give you a rundown of the game’s basic mechanics as well as advanced techniques, but there are also character-specific tutorials available at the bottom of the page.
+Not only does this mode give you a rundown of the game’s basic mechanics as well as advanced techniques, but there are also character-specific tutorials available at the bottom of the page.
 These don’t teach you every one of your fighter’s moves, but they do teach you several that you can use to stay competitive in a match.

 Practice: Practice allows you to try out every one of your character’s attacks against a stationary opponent.
-Free from the pressure of having to defend yourself, it gives you the opportunity to learn the timing of your moves, and see how enemies will react to being hit.
+Free from the pressure of having to defend yourself, it gives you the opportunity to learn the timing of your moves and see how enemies will react to being hit.
 Before you try out a single fight with a new character, we recommend heading to Practice.

 Story mode: Mortal Kombat 11’s story mode will take you about five hours to complete, and in addition to giving you plenty of fights against different opponents, it also forces you to try out a huge number of characters.
 You won’t play as everyone available in the game, but you will get a sense of what type of characters you prefer.
 By the end of the story mode, you’ll have to make use of every tactic and strategy you’ve learned in order to win, and you’ll be prepared to face off against other people when the credits finally roll.